Iljaaa/machete/README.md

 Written for PHP 7.4.
 Not tested on version 8, but it must be fine

 !
-Machete don't applies any prefilters on yore data and modified it.
+Machete doesn't apply any prefilters on your data and modify it.

-Dont use it with not pre cleared data, like $_GET, $_POST etc...
+Don't use it without pre cleared data, like $_GET, $_POST etc...

-Machete don works with $_FILES data.
+Machete doesn't work with $_FILES data.

 Contents:
 - [installation](#installation)